-View the call stack and use the Call Stack Window in the Visual Studio debugger
+View the call stack and use the Call Stack window in the debugger

 By using the Call Stack window, you can view the function or procedure calls that are currently on the stack.
 The Call Stack window shows the order in which methods and functions are getting called.
 The call stack is a good way to examine and understand the execution flow of an app.

-When debugging symbols are not available for part of a call stack, the Call Stack window might not be able to display correct information for that part of the call stack.
-If that occurs, the following notation appears:
+When debugging symbols are not available for part of a call stack, the Call Stack window might not be able to display correct information for that part of the call stack, displaying instead:

 [Frames below may be incorrect and/or missing, no symbols loaded for name.dll]